Why, hello, cutie-pie! 😉

 But I can guarantee you multitasked at some point in life.

-So, did the multitasking damage your (or my) productivity?
+So, did the multitasking damage your (or mine) productivity?

 Was it all that bad?